pravintargaryen/pravintargaryen/README.md

 # 🌟 About Me
 👋 Hello!
-I'm Pravin, a data aficionado and a born Pythonista with an enduring love for Django and FastAPI.
+I'm Pravin, a data aficionado and a born Pythonista with an enduring love for Django and FastAPI and all things TypeScript.

-🐍 Python is my playground, where I craft scalable backends and orchestrate seamless APIs.
-Whether it's securing data pipelines or creating interactive dashboards, I'm all about wielding data to its fullest potential.
+🐍 Python is my first love, but TypeScript and Node.js are close seconds, fueling scalable backends, seamless APIs, and dynamic frontends.
+Add React & Vue to the mix, and I’m in my element, crafting user-friendly interfaces backed by powerful logic.

 🧠 Areas of Obsession: Cryptography, Blockchain, Web Security, Deep Learning, and Data Analytics.
 From deciphering complex datasets to building secure, decentralized systems, I'm here to let data tell its stories—and shape the future.